2025 San Diego FC season

-The 2025 season is the first season for San Diego FC in Major League Soccer (MLS), the top flight of professional club soccer in the United States.
+The 2025 season was the first season for San Diego FC in Major League Soccer (MLS), the top flight of professional club soccer in the United States.
 San Diego FC was announced as an expansion team on May 18, 2023, under the ownership of Egyptian businessman Mohamed Mansour and the Sycuan Band of the Kumeyaay Nation, a local indigenous tribe.
-The team plays their home matches at Snapdragon Stadium, which it shares with San Diego Wave FC of the National Women's Soccer League (NWSL) and the San Diego State Aztecs football team.
+The team played their home matches at Snapdragon Stadium, which it shares with San Diego Wave FC of the National Women's Soccer League (NWSL) and the San Diego State Aztecs football team.

 Former FC Dallas and United States men's national team assistant coach Mikey Varas was hired as the club's first head coach on September 16, 2024.
 The 2024 MLS expansion draft took place on December 11, 2024, and allowed San Diego FC to select players from other MLS teams based on eligibility requirements.
 The team also received the first pick in the 2025 MLS SuperDraft, which took place on December 20, 2024.

 The first San Diego FC players, including Designated Player and Mexican forward Hirving "Chucky" Lozano, were sent on loan until they joined the club in January 2025.
-The club plans to use players from the international Right to Dream academy system and other teams owned by Mansour, including FC Nordsjælland.
+The club used players from the international Right to Dream academy system and other teams owned by Mansour, including FC Nordsjælland.
 The first regular season match for San Diego FC was played on February 23 against the LA Galaxy; the team's first home match was March 1 against St. Louis City SC.